tc39/proposal-temporal/docs/README.md

 ### **Temporal.TimeZone**

-A `Temporal.TimeZone` represents an IANA time zone, a specific UTC offset or UTC itself.
+A `Temporal.TimeZone` represents an IANA time zone, a specific UTC offset, or UTC itself.
 Because of this `Temporal.TimeZone` can be used to convert between `Temporal.Absolute` and `Temporal.DateTime` as well as finding out the offset at a specific `Temporal.Absolute`.

-See [Temporal.TimeZone Documentation](./timezone.md) for more detailed documentation.
+See [Temporal.TimeZone Documentation](./timezone.md) for detailed documentation.
+A conceptual explanation of handling [time zones, DST, and ambiguity in Temporal](./ambiguity.md) is also available.

 ### **Temporal.Calendar**

 A `Temporal.Calendar` represents a calendar system.
 Most code will use the ISO 8601 calendar, but other calendar systems are available.

-See [Temporal.Calendar Documentation](./calendar.md) for more detailed documentation.
+See [Temporal.Calendar Documentation](./calendar.md) for detailed documentation.

 ## Other Documentation